1. CREDIT CARD DEBT

 • Divorce

-Workout Agreement
+Workout agreement

-A workout agreement can be helpful when you’re still able to make payments but penalty interest rates, late fees, and other charges are burying you.
-With a workout agreement, your credit card company may waive late fees, reduce your interest rate or drop your monthly payment.
-Expect your card issuer to freeze your credit line while you’re in a workout plan.
+With a workout agreement, your credit card company may waive late fees, reduce your interest rate, and/or lower your monthly payment.
+Expect your card issuer to freeze your credit line while you’re in a workout plan, which will probably affect your credit score.
+Your account may be brought to current status so you can resume paying without worrying about catching up past-due amounts at the same time.

 Forbearance

 Even though your required payment might be zero during forbearance, your balance will probably grow as your account continues to rack up interest charges.
-It’s rare to have interest charges waived during forbearance.
+It’s rare to have interest charges waived during a forbearance.
 Be sure that you understand the terms of your forbearance and plan to make up the missed payments once the relief period ends.

 Lump-sum settlement